klange/bim/README.md

 ## Development

 Bim is still primarily developed alongside ToaruOS.
 This repository is a mirror with fake history going back to the start of that project.
 Pull requests merged here will be patched into [ToaruOS](https://git.toaruos.org/klange/toaruos).

+## Community

+If you're using Bim, want to contribute to development, or have ideas for new features, join us in `#bim` on Freenode.